Mercedes-Benz Ponton

 Henry Magno / henry@magnorestorations.com / September 5, 2001

-This article originally appeared in the IPOG (International Ponton Owners Group) archives on September 5, 2001.
-Henry Magno runs a Mercedes-Benz restoration shop and mechanical service garage.
-See the Links page for details.
+This article originally appeared in the International Ponton Owners Group (IPOG) archives on September 5, 2001.
+Henry Magno runs a Mercedes-Benz restoration shop and mechanical service garage in Massachusetts.
+See Links for details.

-Henry Magno's reply: Distributor rebuilding is not very mysterious.
+Distributor rebuilding is not mysterious.
 A change in dwell would be one symptom indicating a problem, but I do not see how the cause would be the mechanical advance, but most likely it is play in the shaft or wear in the breaker plate.
 So, without tearing one down, the symptoms could be: misfiring, variable dwell, not meeting specs on advance.

-You can test the centrifugal advance with the strobe and tachometer with the vacuum advance disconnected, but testing the vacuum advance I think you would need a distributor bench tester because you need to measure advance as a function of vacuum, and in the car, you are reading the sum of the vacuum and centrifugal advance on the timing scale.
+Centrifugal advance can be tested with the strobe and tachometer with the vacuum advance disconnected, but testing the vacuum advance I think a distributor bench tester would be needed because you need to measure advance as a function of vacuum, and in the car, you are reading the sum of the vacuum and centrifugal advance on the timing scale.
 So you would need to have a vacuum meter attached and do some calculations.

 For practical purposes, you can disconnect the vacuum line to the diaphragm and apply vacuum from a hand pump, or suck on it to see if the breaker plate moves.
 If the adjustments on the pull rod have not been tampered with and the diaphragm is OK, this is good enough.